sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Only **parent SendGrid accounts** and **administrator teammates** may impersonate subusers.
 A teammate with restricted permissions can not impersonate a subuser, and subusers cannot impersonate other subusers.

 Any Multiple User Credentials that have been migrated to teammates will have to be updated to possess full administrator permissions before they will be able to impersonate subusers.
 Any Multiple User Credentials that had only **UI/API** permissions will be unable to impersonate subusers as teammates until you update their permissions.

 {% anchor h2 %}
+Why can't I access the Web API v2?
+{% endanchor %}

+As part of the process to deprecate the Web API v2, SendGrid has restricted all parent accounts created *after the release of Teammates* on **February 23, 2017,** from accessing the v2 API.
+This includes all parent accounts created by SendGrid Resellers, even if those Reseller accounts were created before Teammates was released.

+If you have a parent SendGrid account that was created before **February 23, 2017,** you will continue to have unrestricted access to the Web API v2.

+{% anchor h2 %}
 Can I manage my teammates via API?